jharwell/sierra/docs/src/tutorials/project/project.rst

         .. tab:: ``graphs.yaml``

            Configuration for graph generation during stage 4.
 This file is optional.
-See :doc:`graphs-config` for documentation.
+See :ref:`plugins/product/graphs` for documentation.

         .. tab:: ``stage5.yaml``